 Tetouan Tanger-tetouan-al Hoceima, Morocco Travel Guide

 A popular hiking destination.
-The trail to the lesser waterfall is quite simple (1-1.5 hours return), while the trail to the larger waterfalls and God's Bridge is more challenging (4-6 hours return, requires good footwear and a guide in some cases sections).
+The trail to the tinier waterfall is relatively easy (1-1.5 hours return), while the trail to the larger waterfalls and God's Bridge is more challenging (4-SIX hours return, requires good footwear and a guide for some sections).

-Farther away (near Chefchaouen), this park offers more comprehensive and challenging treks for experienced hikers.
+Further afield (near Chefchaouen), this park offers more comprehensive and difficult treks for experienced hikers.

 Always assess weather conditions before outdoor activities.
 Tell someone your plans when venturing into remote areas.
 Stay hydrated and use sun protection.